 We hope you encourage young people to put what Jesus preached into practice.
 Find out about organisations which you could recommend to campers to help them grow and put their faith into action.
 There’s some there for you too!

 Answers to common questions for leaders at Senior Camp.

 If you have a relationship with Jesus and are actively involved in a Church community you can become a volunteer if you:

 - Provide contact details for 2 references.

-- Provide a current (within 2 years) and clear Criminal History Check.
+- Provide a current Working with Children Check.

-- Provide evidence of completing Child Safe Environments Training (within 3 years).
+- Provide evidence of completing an approved Safe Environments Training (within 3 years).